Skip to content

 Alternative work will be given to students who are withdrawn from sex education.

-The LGB will approve the RSE policy and hold the Principal to account for its implementation.
+The IEB will approve the RSE policy and hold the Headteacher to account for its implementation.
+The Headteacher

 Extract from GOV.UK statutory guidance for Relationship and Sex Education (RSE) and Health Education: